Getting approved for disability benefits is one thing. But keeping it is another matter altogether.

 - your capacity to engage in a substantial gainful activity (SGA)

 Due to the fluctuating nature of psychological disorders, some mental impairments are considered permanent.
 As such, they are usually labeled as Medical Improvement Not Expected (MINE).
-Beneficiaries with permanent psychological disorders are usually subjected to CDR once every five to seven years.
+Beneficiaries with permanent psychological disorders are generally subjected to CDR once every five to seven years.

 Though the CDR passing rate is relatively high, it still pays to be prepared.
 Here’s how you can pass a continuing disability review for mental disorders.